Best Multi-Currency Account in Malaysia

 RHB multi-currency account

 RHB offers a multi-currency account with a linked debit card which can be used to hold and exchange 20+ currencies.
-The account can be set up as an education and employment account, or an investment account, to suit different customer requirements.
+The account can be set up as an education and employment or investment account to suit different customer requirements.
 This can make it handy to cover the costs of studying overseas, or allow resident or non-resident account holders to invest in a range of currencies.
 Accounts are interest bearing.

 Currency conversion: 1% foreign transaction fee for card spend; exchange rate markups may apply when converting currencies within your account